 Protective eyewear and visors for the dental practice

-Protective apparel plays a vital role in the dental practice because it protects health-care professionals from coming into direct contact with harmful or possibly infectious substances.
-All those involved (the dental practitioner, dental hygienist, dental assistant, laboratory technicians and also the patients) are required to wear their own special P.P.E.
+Protective apparel plays a vital role in the dental practice because it protects from coming into direct contact with harmful or possibly infectious substances.
+All those involved are required to wear their own special P.P.E.
 (Personal Protective Equipment).
-What this means is equipment, garments or devices which protect the operators while they are at work.
+What this means is equipment, garments or devices which protect the operator, dental practitioner, dental hygienist, dental assistant, laboratory technicians and also the patients.

 Alongside gloves and face masks, protective eyewear acts as a crucial defensive barrier against the risks commonly associated with dental work.
 In the course of normal daily activities, splashes of blood, droplets of saliva, small amounts of mouth rinse or tissue splatter could end up in the eye leading to damage or infection.
 In addition to being used for surgical operations or during various patient-care activities, protective eyewear and visors should also be worn whenever work being carried out involves chemicals or potentially harmful equipment.